havan/camino-bot-paymaster/README.md

 - The design is coded in Solidity but the concept is language agnostic.
   Cryptographically, it can be implemented in any language.
-- The design is not audited for security in any way.
+- **Security:** The design is not audited for security in any way.
 For cryptographic security we may consider using some standards like EIP-712[^2][^3]
+- **PayMaster Address in Cheques:** It may be a good idea to include PayMaster's contract address in the cheque, so the cheque is only valid for a specific PayMaster

 ## Design

-### BotPaymaster
+### BotPayMaster

 #### Partner

-- Partners will deploy a BotPaymaster smart contract.
+- Partners will deploy a BotPayMaster smart contract.
 - And then approve bot addresses using this paymaster contract's `approveBot` function.

 #### Bot